StadGent/drupal_theme_gent-base/README.md

 #### Installation
 To install and use this base theme and a subtheme of it follow these steps:
-* Add the `gent_base` composer package from the gentgrp packagist to your Drupal composer.json file:
+* Add the `gent_base` composer package from the duplo packagist to your Drupal composer.json file:
+  By adding the post install and post update commands we ensure that the gent_base theme is installed correctly and everything is ready to use.
   ```
   "repositories": {
       "drupal": {